chapel-lang/chapel/doc/rst/technotes/libraries.rst

    export PYTHONPATH=lib/:$PYTHONPATH

-See :ref:`Location of the Generated Library` for where your library files are generated, and how to change this location when compiling your Chapel library.
+See :ref:`Python_Output_Directory_Name` for where your library files are generated, and how to change this location when generating a Python module from your Chapel library.

 .. _Python Libraries: